7 Tables

 2. Select any cell in the data area.

-3. Click on the button Form.
+3. Click the Form button.
 The data form appears.

 Figure 7.8: Form personnel.

 1. Click Criteria.
-The form is cleared and can be used to fill in the search criteria.
+The form clears and is ready for you to enter search criteria.

-2. Search for department Accounting and division Printers (see Figure 7.9).
+2. Search for the “Accounting” department and the “Printers” division (see ).

 1. Click Find Next.
-The data of the first person who meets the criteria is shown.
+The data of the first person matching the criteria is displayed.

-2. Browse using the buttons Find Next and Find Prev through the list.
-There are a total of 5 people matching your criteria.
+2. Use the Find Next and Find Prev buttons to browse through the list.
+There are five people who meet the criteria.

-In the Table 7.2 are some examples of search criteria.
-Try this out and verify that the found records match the criteria.
-It is also possible to combine multiple criteria.
-Always first make the criteria list empty before you start with a new exercise.
+provides examples of search criteria.
+Try these examples to confirm that the found records match the criteria.
+You can also combine multiple criteria.
+Remember to clear the criteria list before starting a new exercise.

 Table 7.2: Examples of search criteria.